serefercelik/Turkish-Speech-to-Text/TURKISH_FINETUNING_Quartznet15x5_models/readme.txt

-Checkpoints will be saved here.
+Model checkpoints will be saved here.